ProjectIDA/stationxml-tools/README.md

 The jar files can be found at [iris-edu/stationxml-validator](https://github.com/iris-edu/stationxml-validator) or [iris-edu/stationxml-seed-converter](https://github.com/iris-edu/stationxml-seed-converter)

+It's probably not necessary to archive the jar files in this repo, but it seems OK to hang onto them, "just in case".

 ## Making stationxml-validator

 To make the stationxml-validator executable, run the following line with the correct jar file version in the second command